rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 [RDF quads](http://rdf.js.org/data-model-spec/#quad-interface) are defined as an object with RDF terms for **subject**, **predicate**, **object** and **graph**.
 An RDF triple is a simpler form of a quad, where the graph is set to the default graph.
+For the remainder of this document, I will just refer to RDF quads.

 Finally, a [Data Factory](http://rdf.js.org/data-model-spec/#datafactory-interface) interface is defined, which allows you to easily create terms and quads that conform to this interface.
 Different Data Factory implementations exist, such as [`@rdfjs/data-model`](https://github.com/rdfjs-base/data-model) and the factory from [`N3.js`](https://github.com/rdfjs/N3.js#interface-specifications).
-For example, creating a triple (or quad) representing someone's name with a data factory can be done like this:
+For example, creating a quad representing someone's name with a data factory can be done like this:

 ```javascript
 const factory = require('@rdfjs/data-model');